enricopolanski/functional-programming/README.md

 **Example**

-Lets provide some applications of `fold`, by reimplementing some popular functions of the JavaScript standard library.
+Lets provide some applications of `fold`, by reimplementing some popular functions from the JavaScript standard library.

 ```ts
 import { Predicate } from 'fp-ts/lib/function'